 Income Statement Comparison

-The following table presents a comparative overview of the most recent income statements for Ur-Energy Inc. (URG) and Uranium Royalty Corp.
-(UROY), allowing us to assess their financial performance.
+Below is a comparative summary of the 2024 fiscal year income statements for Ur-Energy Inc. and Uranium Royalty Corp., highlighting key financial metrics.

 MetricUr-Energy Inc. (URG)Uranium Royalty Corp.
 (UROY)